vegaprotocol/documentation/versioned_docs/version-v0.75/node-operators/get-started/setup-datanode.md

 6. When your node is stable, and it is running revert the change applied in step 4.

 :::warning
-It may take a few minute to process single block after the block `47865000`.
+It may take a few minutes to process a single block between blocks `47865000` - `47865500`.
 :::

 ## Starting the data node from network history